 The Early Days

-In the first few years the workshop held three ten week terms each year and at the end of the first two terms held unplugged live literature events at the Bonnington Square Cafe each attended by, on average, 50 people.
+In the first few years the workshop held three ten week terms each year and at the end of three terms held unplugged live literature events at the Bonnington Square Cafe each attended by, on average, 50 people.
 This gave workshop participants the opportunity to find a genuine audience for their work and gain in experience and confidence.
 In addition the workshop published a series of pamphlets anthologies of work, ‘Word-art’ annually.
 Each issue of Word-art was produced as a limited edition of 100 copies with a hand made cover designed by a local artist and launched at an evenings of live literature and music bringing together, among others; dj Arv (Simply Boogie), dj Niall, (Dogstar) and guest poets from the legendary Poets Know it.

 Speaking In Tongues